-Kaplan University-Davenport Campus is one of the nine private 4-year, for-profit colleges in Iowa.
-Its campus is large in size and located in Davenport.
-The institution offers both undergrad and graduate degree programs.
+Kaplan University-Davenport Campus is one of the nine private, for-profit 4-year colleges in Iowa.
+The campus is located in an urban area, in Davenport.

-Every year 39% of students graduate in 150% of the time it takes to complete their respective studies.
+According to the NCES 2017 report, a total of 33,287 students attend the school.
+Every year 39% of the graduating class students graduate in 150% of the time it takes to complete their studies.